Marxlp/pyFlightAnalysis/README.rst

 Installation
 ------------

-You can either clone the repository and run the tool directly from source, or you can install *pyFlightAnalysis* (from source or using the PyPi Python package manager) and then run it.
+pyFlightAnalysis only supports *Python 3.x*.
+To use pyFlightAnalysis, you can either clone the repository and run the tool directly from source, or you can install *pyFlightAnalysis* (from source or using the PyPi Python package manager) and then run it.
 In either case you will first need to install PyQt (as shown below).

 Install PyQt
 ^^^^^^^^^^^^

-For *Python 3.x*, PyQt5 can be installed directly from pip:
+PyQt5 can be installed directly from pip:

 .. code:: bash

    pip install PyQt5

-For *Python 2.x*, PyQt can't directly be installed using pip.
-Instead you will need to `install it manually <https://riverbankcomputing.com/software/pyqt/download>`__
-(if using Anaconda, install using the command: :code:`conda install pyqt`).

 Run from Source
 ^^^^^^^^^^^^^^^